rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 #### Popup

-- A popup is a modal window, a separate element that pops up on top of the page when you click anywhere on the card describing a particular pet, and is centered.
+- A popup is a modal window, a separate element that pops up on top of the page when you click anywhere on the card describing a particular pet and is centered.
 The rest of the page is dimmed.
 The color of the shadow, the shape of the popup, and the button to close it are defined in the Figma layout design.
 - The vertical scroll should become inactive when the popup is opened.
 - Nothing happens when you click on the popup window (block).
 - When you click outside the popup boundaries, on a darkened area, or on a button with a cross, the popup and the darkening should disappear.
 - When the mouse hovers over the darkened area or the button with the cross, i.e. when the `hover` event occurs, the button should get a hover effect.
 In other words: the button is interactive.
-In this case nothing happens when hovering over the popup window (block) itself.
+In this case, nothing happens when hovering over the popup window (block) itself.
 - When you close the popup, the vertical scroll should become active again.
 - If you have 768px <= width the popup will have a picture of the pet.
 - If width < 768px there is no picture of the pet in the popup design.